This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. For more information, please visit my Privacy Policy.

 Ingredients

-• 1 egg combined with 1 tsp. water (for a slightly darker look, skip the water; for an even darker look, use just the yolk)
+- 1 egg combined with 1 teaspoon water (for a slightly darker look, skip the water; for an even darker look, use just the yolk)

 Instructions

-• Pour water (should be generally between 105°F and 110°F) into mixing bowl of electric mixer.
-Sprinkle with yeast and about 1 tsp. of the sugar.
+- Pour water (should be generally between 105°F and 110°F) into mixing bowl of electric mixer.
+Sprinkle with yeast and about 1 teaspoon of the sugar.
 Stir gently to hydrate the yeast.
 Let it sit for 5-10 minutes to get foamy.
+(If using instant yeast, skip to the next step and add yeast with the flour and other ingredients.)

-• Apply egg wash.
+- Apply egg wash.
 Sprinkle challah with any toppings, if using.
-Bake 25-30 minutes until golden brown on top and sides.
+Bake 25-35 minutes until golden brown on top and sides.
+The internal temperature should be over 190℉.

 Notes

-• Alternatively, because it can be easier to separate eggs while they are cold, you can do so, but cover the yolks with plastic wrap while they sit on the counter to get to room temperature.
+- Alternatively, because it can be easier to separate eggs while they are cold, you can do so, but cover the bowl of the yolks with plastic wrap while they sit on the counter to get to room temperature.

 8 Comments